Kirstin813/L4-Individual-Project/timelog.md

 ### 9 Mar 22
 * *2 hours* Making minor changes to introduction for dissertation
 * *2 hours* Creating gifs and updating readme

+### 10 Mar 22
+* *4 hours* Creating gifs to display on the readme and writing more for the readme
+* *1 hour* Continuing implementation of the fully self-driving
+* *3 hours* Fixing issue with line tracking that present itself